 Kantishna is as close as you can get to the base of Denali without hiking or flying in.

 First and foremost, you trade the crowds for solitude and true Alaskan wilderness.
 Exclusive lodges provide comfortable accommodations and a base from which to actively explore the surrounding backcountry.
 Each day offers opportunities for active guided exploration and wildlife encounters.
 Lodges here offer daily guided hikes ranging from easy nature walks to all-day challenging explorations into the backcountry.
-AdventureSmith-recommended lodges in Kantishna include: Kantishna Roadhouse, Denali Backcountry Lodge, Camp Denali and North Face Lodge.
+AdventureSmith-recommended lodges in Kantishna include: Kantishna Roadhouse, Denali Backcountry Lodge and Camp Denali.
 A few other Kantishna differentiators that showcase why it’s my top pick for where to stay in Denali include:

 Multi-Day, Experienced Guiding